custom-components/pyscript/docs/reference.rst

 the task id by name using ``task.name2id``.

 ``task.unique`` can also be called outside a function, for example in the preamble of a script file or interactively using Jupyter.
-That causes any currently running functions (ie, functions that have already been triggered and are running Python code) that previously called ``task.unique`` with the same name to be terminated.
+That causes any currently running functions (i.e., functions that have already been triggered and are running Python code) that previously called ``task.unique`` with the same name to be terminated.
 Since any currently running functions are not terminated on reload, this is the mechanism you can use should you wish to terminate specific functions on reload.
 If used